Bethany House, 2017.

 He also promoted suicide and infanticide, urging doctors to kill the handicapped, and urging the elderly to end their lives.
 Of course bad ideas have bad consequences, and Hitler picked up on the thinking of people like Nietzsche, and we know the bitter fruit of that.

-Speaking of Hitler, Johnstone looks at him, his beliefs, and his actions in two chapters.
+Speaking of Hitler, Johnston looks at him, his beliefs, and his actions in two chapters.
 Among other things, he rebuts the faulty notion that Hitler was in any way or shape a Christian: “His was a strange, incoherent, mystical religion that had its roots in paganism more than anything else.”

 Part three of the book looks at some of the major benefits that Christ and Christianity brought to the world.
 We have already hinted at some of them, but clearly the vital importance of the value of life and human dignity which is a central feature of Christ’s teaching and Christianity’s witness must be discussed.

 In addition to helping end slavery in the West and defend the value of the unborn, the weak, the vulnerable, the marginalised, and the elderly, Christianity has always led the way in helping others, even those not in the Christian fold.
-Says Johnstone:
+Says Johnston:

 There are an estimated 350,000 religious congregations in the United States, and the vast majority of them “serve in some capacity as a community safety net for those in need.”
 Together with faith-based organizations, congregations help over 70 million Americans each year, fueled by a staggering $20 billion in donations.
 One key service is feeding the millions who are struggling with poverty and limited access to food.
 Over 60 percent of the 46,000 agencies working with food banks nationwide are faith-based organizations.
 Simply put, America would starve if the church vanished.
 Churches and faith-based organizations helping out in disasters…